 Hi there!
 I’m Jeanne.
 I live in Seattle.
-You might remember my blog as Four Chickens (fourchickens.blogspot.com)–the title when I first started it in May 2005.
+You might remember my blog as Four Chickens (fourchickens.blogspot.com)–the title when I first started it in May 2005 (the name referred to the chickens that we have in our urban back yard).
 Eventually, in 2010, I decided that since my passion is gluten-free baking it was time to re-name my blog so people didn’t think it was a farming blog.
 Um, yeah.
 Originally, years ago, it was more of a knitting and gardening blog–so there was all-kinds of confusion.
 Just so you know, for now I’m keeping @fourchickens as my Twitter name, so I haven’t completely abandoned the chickens thing.
 I do have chickens in my urban backyard–except our current flock is five chickens.
 I know, I know, I’m confusing.

 In case you’re wondering, our chickens are: Rosie (Silver-Laced Wyandotte), Peep (Silver-Laced Wyandotte), Lulu (Golden-Laced Wyandotte); Billina (Welsummer); and Clover (Partridge Rock).
 We refer to the them collectively as “The Girls.”